up2date. Das Onlinemagazin der Universtiät Bremen

 An overview of the European programs for students at the University of Bremen.

-Teaching & Studies / University & Society / Solidarity
+Teaching & Learning / University & Society / Solidarity

 Around 25 years ago, in the city of Bologna, 30 European countries agreed to harmonize their higher education systems and create a common European higher education zone.
 49 countries have ratified what is known as the Bologna Process.
 One of its goals is to increase mobility and to educate young professionals for the European job market.
 For example, 20 percent of all university graduates should have gained degree-related mobility experience in the course of their degree.
 To enable you to gain experience abroad while studying, the EU Commission, the German federal states, the German Academic Exchange Service (DAAD), and universities in Germany are supporting a wide range of European programs.